 When picking guava leaves for tea, cut organically grown, unblemished guava leaves in the afternoon on a warm day after the sun has dried any dew.
 Use sharp pruning shears to harvest medium sized leaves when the tree is just beginning to form buds.

 Wash the leaves in cool water and shake off the excess water.
 Place the leaves in a single layer on a drying screen or tray and allow them to air dry, turning them every day.
-Drying in this manner will take 3-4 weeks depending upon the humidity.
+Drying in this manner will take three to four weeks depending upon the humidity.

 Alternatively, tie several leaf stems together with twine and put them in a paper sack with the stem ends protruding from the bag end.
 Close the bag around the leaves with twine or a rubber band.
 Hang the bag of leaves in a warm, dark, dry area.